GennaiG00/360-Crowd-Detection/README.md

 ---

 ## Tips
 - Adjust `--skipframe` to balance performance and detection frequency.
-Expecially it's useful in clustering view because it's more importat see the point where people are in a static position than moving around.
 - Ensure that when you use offline mode (`--online false`), the specified `--fileName` matches the prefix of the saved files you want to replay.
+- Tuning DBSCAN: The quality of clustering depends heavily on --eps and --minsamples parameters:
+  - eps: Controls the "reach" of each point.
+A smaller value creates more, smaller clusters.
+A larger value groups more distant points together.
+  - minsamples: Defines what constitutes a "dense" area.
+A higher value will classify smaller groups as "Alone" points rather than distinct clusters.